jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 _under_ the rope.
 The intention is that this new knot will serve as a substantial security upgrade to the easiest Simple-Simon knot, the Simple-Simon-over, at no cost at all in required effort.

+WARNING: Despite this success, under a certain circumstance, I've found that the _Simple-Simon-under_ and the _Simple-Simon-double_ are far better choices.
+That is, when tying a skinny line around the bight of a soft, fat one.
+{:.tangent}

 ![][simple-simon-crossover-photo]